b-harvest/Canto/x/liquidstaking/spec/abci.md

 A chunk can indeed have both paired insurance and unpairing insurance simultaneously.
 This situation arises during re-pairing when an insurance with a high fee rate, initially paired with the chunk for a limited chunk slot, is replaced with a lower fee rate insurance.
-This is essential for accurate accountability of slahsing penalties over time.

 If the cause of the loss occurred before the epoch, then the responsibility for covering the loss lies with the unpairing insurance.
 However, if the cause of the loss occurred after the epoch, then the paired insurance takes responsibility for covering the loss.